moliver28/research-handbook/content/handbook/product/categories/gitlab-the-product/_index.md

 - If an integrated service shuts down, the integration can be removed during a minor release.
 - Is an [experimental](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#experiment) or [beta](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#beta) feature.

-In both cases, the PM or EM must [follow the Request a Breaking Change process](https://docs.gitlab.com/ee/development/deprecation_guidelines/#requesting-a-breaking-change-in-a-minor-release).
+In all cases, the PM or EM must [follow the Request a Breaking Change process](https://docs.gitlab.com/ee/development/deprecation_guidelines/#requesting-a-breaking-change-in-a-minor-release).

 #### Deprecating and removing features